-- A. If 4 innings (3 1⁄2 with the home team ahead) have been played, the game is official. - B. The team that is behind may concede the game to the team that is ahead. - C. If less than 4 innings (3 1⁄2 with the home team ahead) have been played, and the team that is behind does not concede, then the board will make the final decision on if/how to proceed.

-Rule 4-2-4: When a game enters a drop dead state, the current batter is allowed to finish his at bat if:
+- A. If 4 innings ( $3\frac{1}{2}$ with the home team ahead) have been played, the game is official. - B. The team that is behind may concede the game to the team that is ahead. - C. If less than 4 innings (3 1⁄2 with the home team ahead) have been played, and the team that is behind does not concede, then the board will make the final decision on if/how to proceed. - Rule 4-2-4: When the 2-hour time limit is reached, the current batter is allowed to finish his at bat, provided he has already faced at least one pitch.
+The game is called upon the completion of the at-bat.